-Each year millions of people are forced to leave their homes and seek refuge from conflicts, violence, human rights violations, persecution or natural disasters.
-The majority of today's refugees live in the developing world, which means that they flee to countries already struggling with poverty and hardship.
-Their survival usually depends on the availability of assistance which is provided by local communities and international organisations.
+Each year millions of people are forced to leave their homes and seek refuge from conflicts, violence, human rights violations, persecution and natural disasters.
+The number of forcibly displaced persons has continued to rise throughout 2015 and 2016, calling for increased humanitarian assistance worldwide.
+Up to 84% of the forcibly displaced find refuge among people who already struggle with poverty in low- and middle-income countries.
+Their survival depends on the availability of assistance provided by local communities and international organisations.

-There are over 65 million people in dire need of protection and assistance as a consequence of forced displacement.
-They include refugees, internally displaced persons (IDPs) and asylum-seekers.
-Globally, over 40 million people are displaced within their own country, while more than 21 million are refugees and over 3 million are asylum-seekers.
-An estimated 12.4 million people were newly displaced due to conflict or persecution in 2015 only.
-Alarmingly, 51% of the global refugee population are children under 18, the highest proportion in a decade.
-Women and girls represent 50% of the entire refugee population (source: UNHCR Global Trends 2015).
+Over 65.6 million people worldwide are in need of protection and assistance as a consequence of forced displacement.
+Forcibly displaced populations include refugees, internally displaced persons (IDPs) and asylum-seekers.
+Globally in 2017, over 40.3 million people are internally displaced as a result of conflict (source: IDMC 2016 Global Overview Report), while 22.5 million are refugees and 2.8 million are asylum-seekers (source: UNHCR 2016 Global Trends Report).
+An estimated 31.1 million people were internally displaced in 2016 alone due to conflicts and natural disasters; this is the equivalent of one displaced person every second.
+51% of the global refugee population are children under 18 - the highest proportion in a decade.

-- meet the most pressing needs of refugees;
+- meet the most pressing needs of these extremely vulnerable populations

-- protect and support refugees during their displacement and when returning to their place of origin; and
+- protect and support displaced people during their displacement and when returning to their homes

-- increase the self-reliance of refugees and reduce their dependency on assistance.
+- increase the self-reliance of displaced people and reduce their dependency on aid

-The Commission channels its support through organisations helping with migrants, refugees and IDPs.
-The Commission's main partners include UNHCR, the International Organisation for Migration (IOM), the Red Cross and Red Crescent family and non-governmental organisations.
+The Commission channels its financial support to forced displacement situations through organisations dealing with refugees, IDPs, vulnerable migrants and (in some cases) host communities.
+Its main partners include UNHCR, the International Organization for Migration (IOM), the Red Cross and Red Crescent movement and non-governmental organisations (NGOs).